rjhorniii/wg14-audit-etc/image-signatures.md

 Digital signatures can help with 1. and 2.
 DICOM has some attribute level support for phantoms and calibration, which is part of 3.
 Provenance becomes extremely complex depending upon how much detail is needed in the provenance.
 This partially addresses the concerns with artificially generated or modified images.

+## Non-security exclusion

+For the special case of intentional authorized generation of SOP instances there may be additions or modifications to attributes.
+There are presently attributes describing image processing and enhancement algorithms and quality control images.
+Some intentional modifications will fall within their scope.
+There are other images that do not, for example synthetic images used for training purposes.
+This gets into many operational issues outside the scope of security.
+So it will not be further covered here.

 ## DICOM Creator RSA Digital signature profile

 The Creator RSA Digital signature profile https://dicom.nema.org/medical/dicom/current/output/chtml/part15/sect_C.2.html, is old but it remains relevant.
 It details all the attributes of a image storage SOP Instance that are created by the imaging system and that should not normally be modified.
 (Derived images from image enhancement were assumed to be a different SOP Instance.)
 It specifies that these attributes should be signed, while leaving the remainder unsigned.
 This means that information like patient demographics are not signed.